hunter-teacher-cert/sedc71900-summer-2023/syllabus.md

       - IC 1,2
       - CT 4
 1. July 25
     - Community & Collaboration in the CS classroom.
-   - SE techniques that can be used in the classroom
-   - coding standards
-   - Subgoal labeling
-   - lab/assignment: Break down a CS program with subgoal labels.
     - Standards
       - CT 9
 1. July 26
   - Documentation
   - Using javadoc